RishabhRaj43/Tic-Tac-Toe/README.md

 This is the project about Tic Tac Toe Game

-Git Clone it using the git-clone method.
+You can copy it using the git-clone method.